xmos/lib_audio_dsp/CONTRIBUTING.rst

 Module category
 ***************

-This library tends to categorise modules in groups.
+This library tends to categorise modules into groups.
-These categories a roughly preserved in the header file names and documentation.
 Have a quick look at the headers in ``lib_audio_dsp/api/dsp/`` to see if your module falls into any of those.
+The headers roughly translate to the categories as they tend to group several APIs within them.
-That header name would be roughly consistent in the docuemntation and the tests as well.
+That header name would be roughly consistent in the docuemntation and the tests.
 If you feel like your module doesn't fall into anything that's been done in this repo, you can add a new header file and a documentation page for it.